 Instead, keep asking questions about your audience targeting:

 For his part, Tim Brown, marketing insights manager at marketing agency Pacific Digital Group, recommended using psychographics—values, affinities and motivations—as a more accurate targeting goal than demographics.

 You can uncover psychographics using social analysis tools to search follower bios for attributes, which you can then use to create content that speaks to their lifestyles, priorities, and attitudes.

 Once you’ve determined how you’re going to gather, track, and manage your data, you can start improving your audience targeting.

-Now, here’s a closer look at eight strategies digital marketers are using to target their audiences.
+Now, here’s a closer look at eight audience targeting strategies used again and again by digital marketing experts.